 His recording highlights include the album “El lament de la terra” for SONY with music by Albert Guinovart conducting the Barcelona Symphony Orchestra, Udo Zimmermann's opera “Der Schuhu und die fliegende Prinzessin” for Deutschlandfunk, the CD "Intimitats" with award-winning music by composer Marc Timón, the lyric comedy "La Viola d'Or" by Enric Morera (Enderrock Award for Best Classical Album Review 2016), the DVD "Sinfokids 2” at the head of the Euskadi Symphony Orchestra and the opera by Joaquim Serra Tempesta esvaïda.

-This current season, Martin-Etxebarria will be conducting the Niederrheinische Sinfoniker, the Symphonic Orchestra of RTVE and the Bilbao Symphony Orchestra.
-Martin-Etxebarria began his musical studies at the Conservatories of Amurrio and Vitoria and graduated in orchestra conducting at the Escola Superior de Música de Catalunya (Barcelona).
-He received Scholarships from the Humboldt Foundation, La Caixa-DAAD and the AIE; took a postgraduate course in opera conducting at the Hochschulen in Weimar and Dresden, and at the Accademia Chigiana in Siena (Italy) with Gianluigi Gelmetti.
-Other notable teachers include Riccardo Frizza, Donato Renzetti, Dima Slobodeniouk, Christopher Seaman, Jesús Lopez Cobos, Titus Engel and Lutz Köhler.
+Martin-Etxebarria began his musical studies at the Conservatories of Amurrio and Vitoria and graduated in orchestra conducting at the University of Music of Catalonia.
+He was granted by the Humboldt Foundation and the DAAD-La Caixa for post-graduate studies in opera conducting at the Hochschulen in Weimar, Dresden and the Academia Chigiana in Siena with Gianluigi Gelmetti.
+Other conductors who have influenced his career include Riccardo Frizza, Donato Renzetti, Dima Slobodeniouk, Christopher Seaman, Jesús Lopez Cobos, Titus Engel and Lutz Köhler.